Home Blog Cash vs. Accrual Accounting

 What Is Cash Accounting?

-Example: You complete a project in December and send an invoice.
-The client pays in January.
-Under cash accounting, that income is recorded in January — when the money arrived.
+Example: You finish a job in December and send the invoice.
+Your client pays in January.
+Under cash accounting, that income goes in January — because that's when the money arrived.

 What Is Accrual Accounting?

-Key difference: Cash accounting tracks money movement.
-Accrual accounting tracks economic activity — when value was created or consumed, regardless of when cash changed hands.
+The core difference: Cash accounting tracks money movement.
+Accrual accounting tracks when value was created or consumed — whether or not cash has changed hands yet.

-For most small businesses, cash accounting is the better starting point.
+For the vast majority of small businesses, freelancers, and independent contractors — cash accounting is the right call.
 Here's why:

-• It's accepted by the IRS for most small businesses with annual revenue under $25 million
+• The IRS allows it for most businesses with annual revenue under $25 million

 • You carry significant inventory

-• You have large amounts of outstanding receivables or payables at any time
+• You regularly have large outstanding receivables or payables

-• Your accountant recommends it for your specific situation
+• Your accountant specifically recommends it for your situation

 Can You Switch Methods?

-Yes, but it requires care.
-Switching from cash to accrual (or vice versa) mid-year means adjusting your books to avoid double-counting income or expenses.
-The IRS also requires you to file Form 3115 when changing accounting methods.
-If you're considering a switch, talk to your accountant first.
+You can, but it's not something to do on a whim.
+Switching mid-year means adjusting your books carefully to avoid double-counting income or expenses.
+The IRS also requires you to file Form 3115 when you change accounting methods.
+If you're thinking about switching, talk to your accountant before you do anything.

-Our recommendation: Start with cash accounting.
-It's right for the vast majority of small businesses and you can always switch to accrual later if your business grows to a point where it makes sense.
+Our take: Start with cash accounting.
+It's the right fit for most small businesses, and you can always revisit the decision later if your business grows into a situation where accrual makes more sense.

 Share this article: